adamwg/elastic-phoenix/README.md

 In standard Phoenix, you can run multiple MapReduce jobs in a single executable.
 For example, a common pattern is to do some computation in one MapReduce job then sort the output with another.
-This is not possible in the current version of Dynamic Phoneix.
+This is not possible in the current version of Dynamic Phoenix.

 An added complication here is that all workers and the master receive the same output data, not a copy.
 This means that if you, for example, `qsort` the